Golden

 GOOD WITH: Dogs - Yes, Kids - Yes, Cats - No

 BIO: Rolling around on the floor, winning over strangers with a single soulful look, chasing a scent that only I can smell — that's basically my whole vibe.
-I'm goofy in the best way, and I warm up fast once I've locked eyes with you (fair warning: the eye contact gets intense).
-I'm a solid walker, a happy cuddler, and I've been told I'm an "easy dog."
+I'm a floor-wiggler and a deep-eye-contact enthusiast, and I warm up fast once I've locked eyes with you (fair warning: the eye contact gets intense).
+I'm a solid walker, a happy cuddler, and I've been told I'm an 'easy dog.'
 My nose does have opinions of its own, but hey — what artist doesn't have a little creative direction?

 HER FOSTER SAYS: "She says hi and then warms up quickly by looking deep into the persons eye with strong eye contact.
 If she likes the person will try and go up on two legs and give a little kiss."